You have questions, we have answers

 An ESPP is a benefit program that allows employees to contribute a percentage of their salary to purchasing their company’s stock at a discount (public companies).
 This is a perk that enables employees to have ownership in the company they are working for, and one you should certainly take advantage of.
 Many people call the ESPP benefit “free money” because employees automatically make money on the difference between the discount price of the stock and the market price of the stock.
 Stock ownership is a great way to build long-term wealth.

 Lendtable is simple.
-We give you a cash advance specifically to use for your 401(k) match or Employee Stock Purchase Plan.
+We give you a cash advance specifically to use for your 401(k) match, 403(b) match, or Employee Stock Purchase Plan.
 You receive exactly the amount you will need to max out the benefit through monthly disbursements.
 These disbursements cover the amount of your paycheck that is now maxing out your benefit.
 When your company match vests, give us a small percentage share of the profits.

 Once you have received your employer 401(k) match or ESPP benefit and it is vested, you can withdraw from your 401(k) or transfer us shares of your ESPP to pay us back.
 We’ve got your back so much that even if you withdraw from your 401(k) and you are under the age of 59, we will cover the 10% early withdrawal penalty for you!
-There is also a $5.00 platform fee that goes against your outstanding balance.
-This goes against our share of the benefit plan money; it is not an additional charge!

 We do no credit checks and using Lendtable will not affect your credit score!